AlejandroAkbal/Markdown-Files/src/self-promotion/reddit/rule-34-app.md

 ### Disclaimer

-_The App is not supposed to replace the original sites!
-The main focus is to browse posts and have a good time; the app doesn’t offer upload, login or comment functionality._
+This App does not replace the original sites!
+The main focus is to browse posts and have a good time. _The app doesn’t offer upload, login or comment functionality because of these reasons._

 ### Links